semgrep/semgrep-docs/docs/semgrep-app/findings.md

 * business or logic bugs
 * matches based on your own custom rules (such as organization-specific authentication logic)

 Semgrep rules provide a metadata schema to identify common categories such as the above.
 Semgrep findings include a `message` field that describes the security issue or bug that must be resolved.
-Findings may also provide an `autofix` field that fixes the issue by creating a suggestion within your source code management (SCM) tool, such as GitHub or GitLab.
+Findings may also provide a `fix` field that fixes the issue by creating a suggestion within your source code management (SCM) tool, such as GitHub or GitLab.

 Another way of categorizing findings is **based on the validity of of the match**: